sensu/sensu-docs/content/sensu-go/6.5/operations/control-access/ldap-auth.md

 | group_search |    |
 -------------|------
 description  | Search configuration for groups.
-See the [group search attributes][21] for more information.
+Review the [group search attributes][21] for more information.
 Remove the `group_search` object from your configuration to use the `memberOf` attribute instead. required     | false type         | Map example      | {{< language-toggle >}}